nhanb/old.hi.imnhan.com/content/posts/look-ma-no-stock-theme.md

 Title: Look ma, no stock theme!
 Date: 2015-06-05 13:54

+**2023 Update**: I just realized that em dashes in certain default sans-serif fonts look terrible (no space around the dash), so I now explicitly use Source Sans Pro and Ubuntu Mono.
+Using specific fonts allow me to fine-tune my typography again (e.g. making code block text a bit smaller).

+The extra http load is not that bad: each woff2 font variant averages at 50KB, and is only loaded if a page's content actually calls for it.
+A particularly [bad case][10] loads 6 variants, clocking in at ~300KB.
+I can live with that.

+I also took this chance to go full black-on-white, which I think looks way crisper than black-on-cornsilk.

-> **2020 Update**: I bit the bullet and removed all web fonts, relying on the
-> browser's configured sans-serif/monospace fonts instead.
-It's probably fine,
-> since even stock fonts seem to cover Vietnamese glyphs well these days.
+**2020 Update**: I bit the bullet and removed all web fonts, relying on the browser's configured sans-serif/monospace fonts instead.
+It's probably fine, since even stock fonts seem to cover Vietnamese glyphs well these days.
-> Otherwise, people who care enough to be bothered by fallback fonts are likely
-> to know how to configure their browser with proper fonts anyway.
+Otherwise, people who care enough to be bothered by fallback fonts are likely to know how to configure their browser with proper fonts anyway.

-<span></span>

-> **2017 Update**: Now that I like high contrast more, I just updated the
-> theme to a black/white/red palette with a [high-quality serif font][8]
+**2017 Update**: Now that I like high contrast more, I just updated the theme to a black/white/red palette with a [high-quality serif font][8] instead.
-> instead.
 Thanks [Mr. Butterick][9]!

+The original post follows.

+---

 I just redesigned my blog.